List of tallest buildings in London, Ontario

-As of March 2024, the city contains 13 skyscrapers over 80 m and 136 high-rise buildings that exceed 35 m in height.

-Additionally, there are 10 high-rises that are planned to reach a height of at least 60 metres under construction, approved for construction, and proposed for construction in London.
+As of March 2024, the city contains 18 skyscrapers over 80 m and 136 high-rise buildings that exceed 35 m in height.
+Since the early 2020s, London has seen an influx of residential high-rises, similar to other cities in southern Ontario like Kitchener or Hamilton.
+There are 10 high-rises that are planned to reach a height of at least 60 metres under construction, approved for construction, and proposed for construction in London.